 As someone who’s fascinated by language, this dog/horse thing really resonated with me, and I’m personally interested in reading more about some Native American etymology now!

 This was a real tepee from the 1800s – with real paintings on it of horses and the like.
 Ashar has already decorated a model tepee of her own and has been studying native symbology, but I bet we’ll see even more of an interest in it!

 Animal furs have become a real passion of Ashar’s – which is weird, because she’s a total animal-lover, and she HATES to think of any animal dying… but in her case, I think she figures, OK, but if it’s dead already, why not respect its fur?
 (I don’t know exactly!)
 She loved feeling this real buffalo hide while standing with Chris inside a not-so-real tepee (a replica, part of the museum’s interactive exhibit for kids.)

 That exhibit, by the way, is awesome.
 The little purple “passport” book Chris is holding up is free and holds stamps from throughout the exhibit of different tribes’ official seals, which you get when you’ve read about them or participated in an activity about them.
 We all really loved it!

-One part of the museum in which I didn’t take pictures was an exhibit on Native Americans in the Olympics – and that’s where Sarah learned about Jim Thorpe!
+One part of the museum in which I didn’t take pictures was an exhibit on Native Americans in the Olympics – and that’s where Ashar learned about Jim Thorpe!

 Her souvenir from this museum, in fact, was Jim’s biography – and she’s already started reading it, and says she wants to visit the town of Jim Thorpe, here in Pennsylvania, which renamed itself in his honor after his death!